Magnolia Park, Houston: History of education

 Originally the area was within the Harrisburg Independent School District.
 Park Junior High School opened on December 14, 1925.

 A school named after Lorenzo De Zavala was first established in 1926, becoming the first ethnic Mexican majority school in Houston.
 In Houston Mexican students by law attended schools designated for Anglo Whites, but the school district opened De Zavala Elementary since area Anglo White parents felt concerned by the rise of the number of ethnic Mexican students in the area.
 In 1927 the school had 576 enrolled students.
 Circa the 1920s the administrators, who were Anglo Whites, enacted rules prohibiting students from speaking Spanish on the school property.

 In 1930 a private school called Escuela Mexicana Hidalgo ("Hidalgo Mexican School") was established.
 Its goal was to preserve Mexican culture.

 In February 1932 Park was renamed after Thomas Edison.
 Before 2000, Furr High School served much of Magnolia Park.
 Prior to 1997 residents zoned to Furr also had the option to attend Austin and Milby high schools; in 1997 the school district canceled the option.

+Transportation

+METRO maintains the Magnolia Park Transit Center, which is on the METRORail Green Line.

+Greyhound Bus Lines and Autobuses Americanos maintain services at a bus station next to the transit center.
+On December 1, 2023, Greyhound moved its remaining services from Midtown to the Magnolia Park bus stop.
+Houston City Council member Robert Gallegos, of District I, stated that Greyhound did not notify him of the timing in advance.
+Sylvester Turner, the Mayor of Houston stated that he did not know about the timing of the move until less than 24 hours before Greyhound's announcement.
+This station has four bays for buses, less than the previous station.
+There were area residents who stated that they did not want the type of criminal activity that had occurred around the Midtown station.